-(Dick Clarke is a faculty affiliate in the Harvard Kennedy School’s Belfer Center for Science and International Affairs — and is a contributor to Power & Policy; his initial blog post on cyber security is a stark survey of cyber concerns).
+(Dick Clarke is a faculty affiliate in the Harvard Kennedy School’s Belfer Center for Science and International Affairs — and is a contributor to Power & Policy; his initial blog post on cyber security is a stark survey of cyber concerns.)

 While techies have been aware of cyber problems for some time, political leaders and strategists are just beginning to come to terms with cyber power.
 In February, for the first time in its 47 years, the Munich Security Conference included a session on cyber security: it was a major issue at the April meeting of the Trilateral Commission in Washington; and the EastWest Institute held its second worldwide cybersecurity summit of more than 400 people from 40 countries in London in early June.
 Now the British government is planning a major intergovernmental conference in November.
 Read more

 My friend John Deutch has challenged me to explain the breakdown of governance in the United States and to identify what can be done about our capacity to deal with it.

 The problems are real, but “breakdown” is too strong a word to describe them, and it is important to put current problems in historical perspective.
 The founders deliberately designed American government to be inefficient with checks, balances, and delays.
 As the joke goes, it was designed so King George could not rule over us — nor anyone else.
 Some argue that an inefficient 18th century design cannot cope with 21st century global problems like the rise of Asia or the transnational diffusion that I describe in The Future of Power.
 However, our inefficient system has coped with even greater problems in the past with only one serious breakdown a century and a half ago.
 Read more

 John Deutch, the former U.S. director of central intelligence and deputy secretary of defense and who is now an institute professor at MIT, has challenged his friend Joseph Nye to complete an unusual “assignment.”
 Deutch called on Nye to use the analytical lens that Nye has long focused on international problems to tackle a domestic crisis – what Deutch describes as the breakdown of governance in the United States.
 Deutch gave Nye this assignment at a gathering of colleagues on May 17 at the Harvard Kennedy School to honor Nye’s decades of academic and public service.
 Nye, a former assistant secretary of defense for international security affairs, is a Harvard University distinguished service professor and former dean of the Harvard Kennedy School.
-Deutch is a board member of the Kennedy School’s Belfer Center for Science and International Affairs.
+Deutch is a member of the board and International Council of the Kennedy School’s Belfer Center for Science and International Affairs.